isabella232/api-lab/laptop.md

 ### Software

 1. Windows 7 or later
-2. Google Chrome Browser, version x.x.x or later
+2. Google Chrome Browser, version 51.0.2704.106 or later
+3. Postman Chrome App
-3. Curl version 7.46 or later
+4. Curl version 7.46 or later
+5. Putty version 0.67 or later
-4. 64bit Git for Windows 2.8.1 or later and install per instructions provided (see below for details)
+5. 64bit Git for Windows 2.8.1 or later and install per instructions provided (see below for details)

 Git For Windows Installation Instructions